DFHack/dfhack/docs/dev/Lua API.rst

 RangeSlider class
 -----------------

 This widget implements a mouse-interactable range-slider.
-The user can move its two handles to set minimum and maximum values to define a range, or they can drag the bar itself to move both handles at once.
+The player can move its two handles to set minimum and maximum values to define a range, or they can drag the bar itself to move both handles at once.
-The handles mirror the state of its two parent ``CycleHotkeyLabels``.
+The parent widget owns the range values, and can control them independently (e.g. with ``CycleHotkeyLabels``).
+If the range values change, the ``RangeSlider`` appearance will adjust automatically.

 :num_stops: Used to specify the number of "notches" in the range slider, the places where handles can stop.
             (this should match the parents' number of options)